8 Things You Must Check on Your Car Before Your Next Road Trip

 Wash your car

 This isn’t just so your car looks shiny, it will also make sure your visibility through all your windows and mirrors is clear.
 You should also check your washer fluid and windshield wipers, so you can replace them, if necessary.
 “It is also important to make sure there are no cracks in the windshield as these can spread, limiting your visibility,” says Mike Rodewald, strategy & retention marketing manager for YourMechanic.com.
-Find out all the tips you need to extend the life of your vehicle.

 There are a number of reasons why a defroster may not be working, including poor battery life, not enough antifreeze, or bad wiring.
 In addition, check the weather report.
 “If severe winter weather and driving conditions are predicted, you should seriously consider a change of plans,” adds Goldsmith.